mariakatsourani/recipe-archive/content/_recipes/brussels-sprouts-gratin.md

 tags: [ brussels-sprouts, gratin ]
 cooking_time: 45
 credit: https://www.simplyrecipes.com/recipes/brussels_sprouts_gratin/
----
+ingredients:
   - ca 1kg brussels sprouts, trimmed of outer leaves and sliced in half
   - 55g pancetta, diced
   - 1 Tbsp butter
   - 3 shallots, peeled, h alved, and sliced
   - 2 Tbsp all purpose flour
   - 415ml cup whole milk
   - Pinch of freshly ground nutmeg
   - Thyme leaves from 2 sprigs of thyme or 1/2 teaspoon dry thyme
   - 115g of grated Gruyere cheese, divided 85g and 30g
   - a handful of sultanas
+---

 Blanch the brussels sprouts: Heat a large pot of salted water, 4 quarts of water, 1 Tbsp salt.
 Blanch the halved brussels sprouts for 3 to 4 minutes, until just barely tender.
 Remove from pot, drain, rinse with cold water to stop the cooking, set aside.